diethylbenzene/SoCalKinch/README.md

 ## Usage

+Double-click for the GUI version.

+For the non-GUI version:

 `java -jar socalkinch.jar [WCA ID file path] [relativeOrWR (true or false)] [cleanOnExit(true or false)] [Output .csv file path]`